awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

   connection_options = {"url": "jdbc-url/database", "user": "username", "password": "password","dbtable": "table-name", "redshiftTmpDir": "s3-tempdir-path"}
   ```

+  The `dbtable` property is the name of the JDBC table\.
+For JDBC data stores that support schemas within a database, specify `schema.table-name`\.
+If a schema is not provided, then the default "public" schema is used\.

   For more information, see [Connection Types and Options for ETL in AWS Glue](aws-glue-programming-etl-connect.md)\.
 + `format` – A format specification \(optional\)\.
 This is used for an Amazon Simple Storage Service \(Amazon S3\) or an AWS Glue connection that supports multiple formats\.
 See [Format Options for ETL Output in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.
 + `format_options` – Format options for the specified format\.
 See [Format Options for ETL Output in AWS Glue](aws-glue-programming-etl-format.md) for the formats that are supported\.